-There are a total of 650 points for the class.
-The first two lecture unit exams count 100 points each, and the third unit exam counts 125 points.
-The total point value of the three lecture quizzes is 75 (25 each).
-The two laboratory quizzes contribute 50 points (25 points each).
-Laboratory summaries are worth a total of 25 points (five points each, for five summaries).
-The laboratory summaries are written responses to questions that will serve as the basis for introductions to lab content during six weeks of the semester (Labs 3-6, 8, and 9).
-Each student may choose which five laboratory summaries to submit.
-Summaries are due one week after the discussion in lab.
-They should be submitted using Canvas (the target length is no more than 1 page, double spaced, 12-point font).
+There are a total of 615 points for the class.
+The first two lecture unit exams count 100 points each, and the third counts 125 points.
+The third exam is a unit exam, not a final.
+The total point value of the lecture quizzes is 75 (25 points each).
+Lab summaries are worth a total of 25 points (five points each for five summaries).
+The lab summaries are written responses to 5-6 questions that are discussed by Dr. Sollenberger in short videos available on Canvas.
+These questions serve as an introduction to lab content during six weeks of the semester.
+Lab summaries should be prepared from five of the six lab introductions (available for Labs 3-6, 8, and 9).
+Each student may choose which five lab summaries to submit.
+Summaries are due one week after the lab in which they were discussed.
+They should be submitted using Canvas.
+The target length is no more than 1 page, double spaced, 12-point font.
 These guidelines are simply to help you gauge the appropriate length of a summary because when you cut and paste them into Canvas, it will not maintain your formatting.
 That is OK.
-The sustainability review is worth 15 points and is your response to one out of the four sustainability review exercises you can view via recordings on Canvas (associated with Laboratories 3, 4, 6, and 9).
-You also will be given reading material about each sustainability topic.
+The sustainability review is worth 25 points and is your response to one out of the four sustainability exercises (Laboratories 3, 4, 6, and 9).
+In addition to the sustainability video posted on Canvas, you will be given reference material about each topic and are encouraged to identify additional references to support your review.
+The sustainability review should also be submitted via Canvas, and you can choose which one of the four topics you wish to write about.
 The sustainability review should be longer and more in depth than the lab summaries.
-They should be ~2 pages of 12-point double spaced text, including citations of any supporting references you used to develop your summary (note that you must have at least two cited references).
-The sustainability review can be submitted via Canvas, and you can choose which one of the four topics you wish to write about.
-The laboratory final will be worth 100 points and will be exclusively plant and seed identification.
-NOTE that a total of 60 points can be obtained through classroom participation.
-At approximately 32 class meetings (unannounced) throughout the semester, two points will be awarded for your attendance.
+They should be 2-3 pages of 12-point double spaced text, including citations of any supporting references you used to develop your summary (note that you must have at least two cited references).
+The last category of written responses to lab is called discussion synthesis.
+These occur in Weeks 2, 10, 13, and 14, and you must submit a synthesis from three of the four (20 points each).
+For each, there is a list of questions and either a video or a reading assignment that will aid you in answering the questions.
+For the discussion syntheses, you need only answer the specific questions.
+You can do it in either a bullet or paragraph form, but the paragraph format is not required for these.
+Lastly, the term assignment is called the forage systems project (100 points).
+Detailed instructions for the forage systems project will be posted on Canvas.
+The project will be due at the beginning of finals week at the end of the semester.